geometor/divine/_sources/modules/api/geometor/divine/golden/index.rst.txt

 .. autoapi-nested-parse::

-   find and analyze golden sections
+   Find and analyze golden sections.

+   This module provides tools for identifying golden sections in lines and points.

    .. todo:: create a sections module